Content APISearchHybrid Search

 Example: Search near a Vector

 You can add conditional filters to your hybrid search queries.
 These filters will refine the results without impacting the ranking.
-For example, if you want to search for articles about “coding in Python” but only if they are tagged as “tutorials”, you can write the query as given below.
+For example, if you want to search for documents about “Electric Cars” but only if their title contains “Vehicles”, you can write the query as shown below.

 ©2024 Unbody